-Table of Contents Our future operations and earnings may depend on the results of the Company's operations outside the United States, including some of its research and development activities.
-There can be no assurance that the Company will be able to successfully continue to conduct such operations, and a failure to do so would have a material adverse effect on the Company's research and development activities, financial position, results of operations, and cash flows.
-Also, the success of the Company's operations will be subject to other numerous contingencies, some of which are beyond management's control.
-These contingencies include general and regional economic conditions, competition, changes in government regulations and support for nuclear power, changes in accounting and taxation standards, inability to achieve overall long-term goals, future impairment charges, and global or regional catastrophic events.
-The Company may be subject to various additional political, economic, and other uncertainties.
-Cash and Cash Equivalents maturities of three months or less from date of purchase as cash equivalents and all highly liquid investments with stated maturities of greater than three months as marketable securities.
+The Company may at times invest its excess cash in savings accounts and US Treasury Bills.
+It classifies all highly liquid investments with stated maturities of three months or less from date of purchase as cash equivalents and all highly liquid investments with stated maturities of greater than three months as marketable securities.
 The Company holds cash balances in excess of the federally insured limits of \$250,000.
 It deems this credit risk not to be significant as cash is held by three prominent financial institutions in 2019 and 2018.
 The Company buys and holds short-term US Treasury Bills from Treasury Direct to maturity.
-US Treasury Bills totaled approximately \$10.0 million and \$10.0 million at March 31, 2019 and December 31, 2018, respectively.
-The remaining \$13.5 million and \$14.6 million at March 31, 2019 and December 31, 2018, respectively, are on deposit with three notable financial institutions with substantially all of the \$13.5 million with one financial institution.
-Total cash and cash equivalents held, as reported on the accompanying condensed consolidated balance sheets, totaled approximately \$23.5 million and \$24.6 million at March 31, 2019 and December 31, 2018, respectively.
+US Treasury Bills totaled approximately \$10.0 million at June 30, 2019 and December 31, 2018.
+The remaining \$11.0 million and \$14.6 million at June 30, 2019 and December 31, 2018, respectively, are on deposit with three notable financial institutions with substantially all of the \$11.0 million and \$14.6 million with one financial institution.
+Total cash and cash equivalents held, as reported on the accompanying condensed consolidated balance sheets, totaled approximately \$21.0 million and \$24.6 million at June 30, 2019 and December 31, 2018, respectively.